-Instructional Track: While this primary appointment doesn't necessarily comprise a majority of the faculty members' total effort, for Instructional Track faculty, this primary appointment will constitute the faculty members' tenure home.
+Tenure Track: While this primary appointment doesn't necessarily comprise a majority of the faculty members' total effort, for Tenure Track faculty, this primary appointment will constitute the faculty members' tenure home.
 The faculty member, once tenured, will have retreat rights to the department where their primary appointment is held.
 Tenure can be held in only one department.

 Because of the complexity of joint appointments and appointments where the appointment is held outside the department in which the faculty has primary board certification, a detailed MOU will be required among the chairs of the participating departments, and signed by the participating chairs and the candidate.

 Revenue & Research Grants

 The general principle regarding financial faculty support will be based on where the faculty revenue is generated.
 Clinical revenue generated by faculty with dual appointments will be distributed to the department in which the revenue was earned.
 Similarly, credit and research grant direct and indirect revenue will be distributed to the primary department in which the work was done, or shared between departments when and if this is desired.
 Any sharing arrangement would need to be codified prior to grant submission.

 For joint appointments between clinical and non-clinical departments or schools, these guidelines will be followed with the exception of credentialing issues and distribution of clinical revenue.